FireTail-io/firetail-appsync-lambda/README.md

 - Enable **Include verbose content**
 - Set the **Field resolver log level** to **All**

 📝 Take note of the name of the log group for the AppSync app, as this will be required when deploying the Firetail AppSync Lambda.
+It should be of the format `/aws/appsync/apis/{graphql_api_id}`.